tyrus-tracey/CMPT461-GeomLogoTool/README.md

 cd Intrinsic
 pip install .
 ```

+## Blender Add-on Installation Instructions
+Open Blender and navigate to Edit > Preferences.
+Go to Add-ons and click on the downward arrow on the top-right to access the drop-down menu for "Install from disk...".
+Locate the cloned Python scripts GeomDecalApplicator.py and RenderPanel.py and install.

 ## How to Use
 The script can be run by using the following command:
 ```python composite.py```.